Statement on Labor and the Workplace

-During 2014, we evaluated 100% of the parts and materials necessary to the functionality or production of products manufactured by us or
+During 2017, we evaluated 100% of the parts and materials necessary to the functionality or production of products manufactured by us or contracted to be

-of the Organization for Economic Cooperation and Development Due Diligence Guidance for Responsible Supply Chains.
-All potential new suppliers
+Organization for Economic Cooperation and Development Due Diligence Guidance for Responsible Supply Chains.
+All potential new suppliers are

-we manufactured or contracted to manufacture during 2014 may have originated in the Democratic Republic of the Congo or an adjoining country.
+manufactured or contracted to manufacture during 2017 may have originated in the Democratic Republic of the Congo or an adjoining country.